Are you looking for new fall activities for your children? Then try these 3 awesome chestnut DIY activities with your kids.

 My kids really enjoyed every single activity and they are far from getting bored with playing with chestnuts.
 There are endless craft ideas they can explore and sure will.

-I hope you liked these fall chestnut activities for your children.
+I hope you liked these fall chestnut DIY activities for your children.

-Don’t forget to let me know which sensory play autumn project your kids liked best.
+Don’t forget to let me know which sensory chestnut ideas your kids liked best.
 Leave a comment below and add a picture.

 I love to hear from you!